High Country Solution Logo

 Can animals chew through spray foam?

-Closed cell foam resists pests better than batt insulation, but exposed areas should be covered with a protective facing in high-traffic zones.
+Closed-cell foam resists pests better than batt insulation, though exposed areas in high-traffic zones should be covered with a protective facing.

 Will spray foam reduce noise inside the barn?

 Yes.
-Both open and closed cell reduce airborne sound transfer.
-Open cell is slightly better for sound absorption.
+Both open- and closed-cell foam reduce airborne sound transfer, with open-cell performing slightly better for sound absorption.

 Can spray foam be combined with other insulation types?

 Yes.
-Hybrid systems use foam for air sealing and another material to meet code or cost goals.
+Hybrid systems use foam for air sealing and pair it with another material to meet code or budget targets.

 © 2025 All Rights Reserved.
 High Country Solutions